Skip to content

 Marloes Coenen: Pioneer of Women’s MMA

-Early Life and Early Career
+Early Life and Career Beginnings

 Breakthrough in Strikeforce

-One of the highlights of Coenen's career was her fight against Brazilian legend Cris Cyborg in 2010 for the Strikeforce Featherweight title.
-Although she lost to Cyborg, Coenen was praised for her fighting spirit and technical prowess against one of the most feared fighters in the sport.
+One of the highlights of Coenen’s career was her fight against Brazilian legend Cris Cyborg in 2010 for the Strikeforce Featherweight title.
+Although she lost to Cyborg, Coenen was praised for her fighting spirit and technical skill against one of the most feared fighters in the sport.

 Success in Bellator